-Knowes Housing Association ("we" or "us") is committed to a policy of protecting the rights of individuals with respect to the processing of their personal data and adhere to guidelines published in the [Data Protection Act of 1998] and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+1. Knowes Housing Association ("we" or "us") is committed to a policy of protecting the rights of individuals with respect to the processing of their personal data and adhere to guidelines published in the [Data Protection Act of 2018] and the United Kingdom General Data Protection Regulation, together with any domestic laws subsequently enacted.
 We collect and use personal data for a variety of reasons.